Erastuskanyatta/CRUD-Operations-with-YII2-Framework-Using-GII/index.md

 3) create -  this is the action.

-I hope it is clear now?
+I hope it is clear now.

 ### Conclusion